Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     events, training institutions shall conduct online training and assessment of courses according to the instructions of the Ministry of Education and Training.
-10. The training institution\'s regulations provide details on:
+10. The training institution's regulations provide details on:
     a)  Organize teaching and learning activities;
     b)  Methods of assessment and scoring of courses; organization of guidance, implementation and assessment of practice, internship